Tom Cruise on new world-saving mission impossible

-TOKYO, Dec 1 - Tom Cruise kicked off the rollout of the fourth instalment of his "Mission Impossible" franchise with a limited fan screening in Japan on Thursday ahead of its official world premiere next week.
+TOKYO Oscar-nominee Tom Cruise kicked off on Thursday the rollout of the fourth installment of the "Mission Impossible" franchise with a limited "fan screening" in Japan ahead of its world premiere next week.

-Cruise, 49, returns as super-agent Ethan Hunt saving the world yet again in "Mission Impossible - Ghost Protocol," packed with stunts and action scenes, some featuring the world's tallest building -- Dubai's Burj Khalifa.
+Cruise, 49, returns as super agent Ethan Hunt saving the world yet again in "Mission Impossible - Ghost Protocol" packed with stunts and action scenes, some featuring the world's tallest building -- Dubai's 828-metre (2,716 ft) Burj Khalifa.

-In the latest in the series of blockbusters that has grossed nearly $1.5 billion worldwide, Impossible Mission Force IMF.L operative Hunt and fellow agents are blamed for a terrorist bombing of the Kremlin and are forced to run.
+In the latest in the series of action blockbusters that has grossed over $2 billion worldwide, Impossible Mission Force IMF.L operative Hunt and fellow agents get blamed for a terrorist bombing of the Kremlin and are forced to run.

 The agency is dissolved and the group -- without any resources or backup -- must find a way to clear the agency's name, prevent another attack and avert a nuclear war.